 The GSA Executive Council will meet to consider your proposal and, if necessary, gather additional information from you.
 The Executive Council will then present your project at the next GSA Assembly meeting, along with their recommendation as to whether the GSA should fund the project and in what amount.
 You will be informed of the meeting date and time.
 We strongly recommend that you attend and be prepared to give a brief statement about your project and answer any questions from the Assembly.
 The GSA Assembly will make the final decision as to whether to fund your project.
 If your project is approved, a follow-up survey to gather reimbursement information will be emailed to the listed contact.

 The GSA office will reimburse you for expenses associated with your project up to the amount of your award.
 To be reimbursed, you must submit original receipts to the GSA office coordinator in 253 South Silo.
+Additionally, you must submit: an attendance list, a flyer, an agenda, and receipts to email@example.com within 21 days of your event.
 If your expenses will include compensating individuals for their efforts on your project, you must arrange, in advance, for direct payment from our office to those individuals.
 Some expenses, such as those associated with travel, require completion of forms available in the GSA office.

 Currently Funded Special Projects